(unless you do something about it now)

 Play a sport

-Or maybe two or three.
 Competition and teamwork.
 Even sports thought of as solo sports such as running and swimming are team based.
-In life there are winners and losers.
+In real life there are winners and losers.
 Sports conditions the body through exercise and the mind through learning plays, dealing with the mental rush of defeating opponents, and the pain of losing a hard fought battle.

-Everyone can not win an event.
-Sure you get out on the field and “do your best”, but sometimes your best just isn’t good enough.
+Everyone can not win.
+Sure you get out on the field and “do your best”, but sometimes your best just isn’t good enough, and that’s a great life lesson.
 That’s where practice and coaching comes in, to make yourself better at something.
 These lessons translate directly to life.
 Your kids must be coachable, they must be able to operate in a team environment, they must be able to pull together and grunt it out through tough times, they must be able to sit down and learn something new, and practice new things to develop skills.

 Learning how to play an instrument is a very rewarding skill that takes discipline and patience.